achuthprince004/Library-book-borrowing-analysis-using-SQL/README.md

 The dataset used for this project was sourced from Kaggle:
 🔗 [Library Transaction Dataset – Kaggle](https://www.kaggle.com/datasets/ziya07/library-transaction-dataset)

-It includes transactional records from a library system, allowing for deep behavioral and trend analysis using SQL.
+It contains records of borrowing activity in a library, suitable for both SQL-based analysis and business intelligence dashboards.

 ---